vicuartas230/serverless_tasks_crud/README.md

 $ cdk synth
 ```

+### To use the AWS CLI to obtain your AWS account ID
+1. Run the following AWS CLI command to get the AWS account ID for your `default` profile:

+    ```
+    aws sts get-caller-identity --query "Account" --output text
+    ```

+2. If you prefer to use a named profile, provide the name of your profile using the `--profile` option:

+    ```
+    aws sts get-caller-identity --profile your-profile-name --query "Account" --output text
+    ```

+### To use the AWS CLI to obtain your AWS Region
+1. Run the following AWS CLI command to get the Region that you configured for your `default` profile:

+    ```
+    aws configure get region
+    ```

+2. If you prefer to use a named profile, provide the name of your profile using the `--profile` option:

+    ```
+    aws configure get region --profile your-profile-name
+    ```

+### To configure the environment for your CDK stack
+1. Create the `.env` file:

+    ```
+    touch .env
+    ```

+2. Add envoriment variables:

+    ```
+    <KEY>=<VALUE>
+    ```

+## Get started with Python
+To work with the AWS CDK, you must have an AWS account and credentials and have installed Node.js and the AWS CDK Toolkit.
+Ensure at least Node version 16.x is installed in your system

+## Install the AWS CDK CLI
+Use the Node Package Manager to install the CDK CLI.
+Install it globally is recommended using the following command:

+    npm install -g aws-cdk

+## Verify a successful CDK CLI installation
+Run the following command to verify a successful installation.
+The AWS CDK CLI should output the version number:

+    cdk --version

+Install `CDK` package within the virtual environment

+    python -m pip aws-cdk-lib

+Run

 To add additional dependencies, for example other CDK libraries, just add
 them to your `setup.py` file and rerun the `pip install -r requirements.txt`
 command.